Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Four animal societies led by females.

-Animals usually don’t live on their own.
+Animals rarely live on their own.
 They live together for a few reasons.
-One of the major reason is to keep each other safe.
-This is an Animal Society.
+One of the major reasons is to keep each other safe.
+That’s Animal Societies.
 A society is a group of organisms that live and work together in harmony… more or less.
 Here are a few different animal societies.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal Societies – Exceptional Community Organizers
+Please use the Social Network links just below to share this information from The Explanation, Animal Societies – Exceptional Community Organizers